prometheus/test-infra/README.md

 -f components/prow/manifests/rbac.yaml -f components/prow/manifests/nginx-controller.yaml
 ```

-Get the ip using
+Get the ingress ip and use it to set the DNS ip record for `prombench.prometheus.io`.
 ```
 kubectl get ingress ing -o go-template='{{ range .status.loadBalancer.ingress}}{{.ip}}{{ end }}'
 ```
-and use it to set the DNS ip record for `prombench.prometheus.io`

 - Deploy all internal prow components

+  * **Note:** Long term plans are to use the [prombench cli tool](cmd/prombench) to deploy and manage everything, but at the moment the  k8s golang client doesn't support `CustomResourceDefinition` objects so for those it uses `kubectl`.
 ```
-// kubectl is needed here since the prombench tool doesn't suport custom definition files.
 // Generate auth config so we can use kubectl. gcloud container clusters get-credentials $CLUSTER_NAME --zone=$ZONE kubectl apply -f components/prow/manifests/prow_internals_1.yaml